Shak2000/USDomesticPopulationFlows/README.md

   - `two-state-inflow.sql`: Analysis of migration between specific state pairs
   - `two-state-outflow.sql`: Analysis of outbound migration patterns
 - `data/`: Directory containing the data loaded into the database
-  - `fips.csv`: Federal Information Processing Standard (FIPS) codes for U.S. states
-  - `stateinflow2021.csv`: Records of population inflows to each state for 2020-2021
   - `stateinflow2122.csv`: Records of population inflows to each state for 2021-2022
-  - `stateoutflow2021.csv`: Records of population outflows to each state for 2020-2021
   - `stateoutflow2122.csv`: Records of population outflows to each state for 2021-2022
+  - Similarly named `.csv` files for both inflows and outflows for every tax year from 2011-2012 to 2020-2021.

 ## Getting Started